-Audit Requirements
+BSCC Audit Requirements

-Grantees are required to provide the BSCC with a financial audit that covers the service delivery period of the grant (October 1, 2023 - December 31, 2027).
+Grantees are required to provide the BSCC with a program-specific compliance audit that covers the three-year service delivery period of the grant (July 12August 1, 2024 to June 30, 2027).
 The audit report will be due no later than June 1, 2028.
-The financial audit shall be performed by a Certified Public Accountant.
-Expenses for the final audit may be reimbursed for actual costs up to \$25,000.
+The program-specific compliance audit shall be performed by a Certified Public Accountant or a participating county or city auditor that is organizationally independent from the participating county or city's project financial management functions.
+Expenses for the final program-specific compliance audit may be reimbursed with grant funds for actual costs up to \$25,000.

-In addition, the BSCC reserves the right to call for a program or financial audit at any time between the execution of the grant agreement and three (3) years following the end of the grant period.
+In addition, the BSCC reserves the right to call for a program, compliance or financial audit at any time between the execution of the grant agreement and three (3) years following the end of the grant period.
 The Department of General Services, the California State Auditor, the Department of Finance, or their designated representative shall have the right to review and to copy any records and supporting documentation pertaining to the performance of this grant.